-The Plan's share reserve which the stockholders will be asked to approve is (i) 2,100,000 shares, plus (ii) any shares which have been reserved but not issued pursuant to any awards granted under the 2000 Plan and (iii) any shares subject to outstanding awards under the 2000 Plan that expire or otherwise terminate without having been exercised in full, or are forfeited to or repurchased by the Company, up to a maximum of 5,639,442 shares pursuant to this subsection (iii).
+The stockholders are being asked to approve an amendment to the Company's 2010 Equity Incentive Plan (the "Plan") to add 8,500,000 shares to the total number of shares of the Company's common stock reserved for issuance under the Plan.
+Our stockholders initially authorized us to issue under the Plan a total of (i) 2,100,000 shares, plus (ii) any shares which have been reserved but not issued pursuant to any awards granted under the 2000 Plan and (iii) any shares subject to outstanding awards under the 2000 Plan that expire or otherwise terminate without having been exercised in full, or are forfeited to or repurchased by the Company, up to a maximum of 5,639,442 shares pursuant to this subsection (iii).
+As of December 31, 2011, a total of 9,718,241 shares of our common stock were subject to awards currently outstanding under the Plan and 2,364,578 shares of our common stock were available for future issuance.
+If this proposal is approved by our stockholders, a total of 10,175,982 shares of our common stock will be available for issuance on the date of such approval.

 The Board believes that the Company must offer a competitive equity incentive program if it is to continue to successfully attract and retain the best possible candidates for positions of substantial responsibility within the Company.
-The Board expects that the Plan will be an important factor in attracting, retaining and rewarding the high caliber employees essential to our success and in providing incentive to these individuals to promote the success of the Company.
+The Board believes that stockholder approval of the amendment is essential to the Company's continued success as the additional shares will be an important factor in attracting, retaining and rewarding high caliber employees, directors, and consultants and in providing incentive to these individuals to promote the success of the Company.